Sections of this article:

 Anyone who makes watches is, by definition, a watchmaker, right? . . . well, sort-of, but not exactly!

-The way the word “watchmaker” is often used has a more subtle definition, often meaning someone who makes watches which are at least partly mechanical, by hand.
+The way the word “watchmaker” is usually used has a more subtle definition, often meaning someone who makes watches which are at least partly mechanical, by hand.
 The official definition is much wider . . .

 Watchmaker officially refers to people who service watches without making any of the parts themselves, since the majority of watches are mass-produced in factories these days, as well as referring to people who actually make or design parts of watches or whole watches.
 This use of the word harks back to earlier times when watches were all made by hand, so the skills and understandings needed to repair watches were the same as those needed to make them.
 So I am not exactly “a watchmaker” by that definition, since I have no idea how to repair watches made by anyone else!